 When huddle rooms first came about, they did not require bookings.
 You could just grab any available huddle room at any time to meet virtually with remote colleagues, chat with clients, or host ad-hoc meetings.
-However, managing huddle rooms with a meeting room booking system like Resource Central and meeting room digital signs is highly recommended to prevent certain employees from dominating the use of huddle rooms, treating them like their private offices.
+However, managing huddle rooms with a meeting room booking system like Resource Central and conference room signs is highly recommended to prevent certain employees from dominating the use of huddle rooms, treating them like their private offices.
 When workers take a short break, they might go to the huddle to relax.
 If another worker is there, they may start chatting, making others feel unwelcome.
 Digital signs can be placed right outside of the huddle rooms, so employees can quickly view the room’s schedule and determine whether the room is free and book it on the spot.

 Huddle rooms aren’t just another passing trend.
 They are a part of the modern workplace’s evolution to become more flexible and agile.
 Huddle rooms allow employees to quickly meet or access a private space without the fuss.
 Managers have become increasingly concerned about the real usage of the rooms.
 If huddle rooms are properly used, however, they offer a number of benefits to employers.